viljoviitanen/setup-simple-openvpn/README.md

 NOTES
 =====

-Amazon Linux 2014.09 does not work with this script currently!
-Centos 6 and Ubuntu 12.04 and 14.04 LTS releases work, possibly many others too.
-Centos 7 is untested by the author.
+Centos 7 and Amazon Linux 2014.09 do not work with this script currently!
+Centos 6 and Ubuntu 12.04 and 14.04 LTS releases work, possibly some others too.

 Installation Instructions
 =========================